ReallySecureShell/PapersPlease/README.md

 | Model | DoS | Mass Print |
 | :---  | :---: |     ---: |
 |  HP Envy 7640  |  TRUE  |  False  |

+**NOTE**
+While the above models are confirmed to be vulnerable, you will usually not know what you are exploiting in the real world.
+As this program is made to be a 'point and shoot' you don't have to take scan for the printers and know what they are beforehand.
+However you can still specify specific printers with the `--target` flag.

 ## CLI Options